About Peer Support

 - emotional resilience

 Leeds Mind Peer Support is a community of people who have experienced difficulties with our mental health.
-We believe that through sharing our experiences, we can support each other to identify our strengths, gain insight into our mental health difficulties, develop effective coping strategies, and maintain wellbeing.
-Our fully trained staff and volunteers facilitate groups that provide a safe and supportive environment in which to do this.
+We believe that through sharing our experiences, we can support each other to identify our strengths, gain insight into our mental health difficulties, and develop effective coping strategies.
+Out fully trained staff and volunteers provide a welcoming and safe environment in which to do this.